 Ethics for Bioscience

-This ten-week online module is designed to facilitate understanding, reflection on and engagement with key ethical issues thrown up by conducting clinical research, practicing evidence-based health care and engaging with science and technology.
+This ten-week online module is designed to facilitate understanding, reflection on and engagement with key ethical issues thrown up by conducting clinical research, practising evidence-based health care and engaging with science and technology.

 The course materials are delivered online with discussion forums which enable interactive communication between students and the tutor, and encourage critical thought and interpretation of practical scenarios.
 The course contains guided readings, online discussion, case studies and other activities.
 Writing skills are helped through constructive feedback on the brief essays set during the course.